lct-rug-2022/edos-2023/README.md

 # LCT-1 at SemEval-2023 Task 10: Pre-training and Multi-task Learning for Sexism Detection and Classification

-This is repository of the LCT-1 team submission at SemEval-2023 Task 10 (). <br>
+This is repository of the LCT-1 team submission at SemEval-2023 Task 10 (EDOS 2023). <br>
 Authors: Konstantin Chernyshev, Ekaterina Garanina, Duygu Bayram, Qiankun Zheng, Lukas Edman (University of Groningen, the Netherlands).

 ## Task description